Do plant volatiles shape species interactions in agroecological fields?

 Introduction

 Plants use volatile organic compounds (VOCs) to continuously communicate with antagonistic organisms such as herbivore pests, as well as mutualistic organisms like natural enemies of the pests and pollinators.
-However, our understanding of this communication is limited, with most studies conducted in laboratory settings involving only pairwise or, at most, three-species interactions.
-Consequently, how VOCs mediate multitrophic plant-insect interactions in field conditions remains largely unknown.
+However, our understanding of this communication is limited, primarily based on laboratory experiments involving only pairwise or, at most, three-species interactions.
+The role of VOCs in mediating multitrophic plant-insect interactions in field conditions remains largely unknown.

 Project Overview

-I will test VOCs from aromatic plants, a major group of plants containing VOCs that are distinct from other plant species.
-The specific objectives of my research are to:
+I will test VOCs from aromatic plants, a major group of plants that contain VOCs distinct from other plant species.
+The research will involve single and mixtures of species of aromatic plants to:

 - Identify VOCs that can affect life history traits such as development, host choices, and reproduction of the grapevine leafhopper.